- Club Info

 As part of the club’s move to Clubmark accreditation, we have been putting a lot of our regular group leaders through LiRF (Leadership in Running Fitness) training with England Athletics.
 The training qualifies and insures leaders to deliver safe and fun running sessions, suitable for Running Club Leaders and other Group Leaders.

-To lead a normal club night group a LIRF qualification is not required – but we encourage regular leaders to do the course to further knowledge, understanding and confidence in what they are doing and also to give them the opportunity to lead coached sessions/programmes.
+To lead a normal club night group a LIRF qualification is not required – but we encourage regular leaders to do the course to further knowledge, understanding and confidence in what they are doing and also to give them the opportunity to lead coached sessions/programmes (e.g. intervals/efforts/C25K).
 If you would like to apply for LiRF training to take your leading skills further, then please fill in the LiRF Leader Application Form.
+If you haven’t led a group before and are interested, speak to an existing leader and check out our leading a group tips page.

-We also have qualified guide runners for leadings visually impaired runners and now qualified coaches in running fitness.
+We also have qualified guide runners for leading visually impaired runners and now qualified coaches in running fitness.

 Peter, Stuart and Wilf started back when the club was called the Worcester Joggers.
 All of them have made outstanding contributions to the club over the years, which you can find out more using the links below.
 Peter and Stuart have sadly passed away.
-Wilf still regularly takes the ‘walk and talk’ group on a club night.
+Wilf no longer runs with the club, but still comes along to support at some local events.